The

 Geographical Society)

-(explanation: see STEWARD)
+(explanation: go to STEWARD)

 |